 Autodiscover Service Requirements

-The Microsoft Lync Server 2013 Autodiscover Service runs on the Director and Front End pool servers, and when published in DNS, can be used by mobile devices running Lync Mobile to locate mobility services.
-Before mobile devices running Lync Mobile can take advantage of automatic discovery, you need to modify certificate subject alternative name lists on any Director and Front End Server running the Autodiscover Service.
+The Microsoft Lync Server 2010 Autodiscover Service runs on Director and Front End pool servers, and when published in DNS, can be used by mobile devices running Microsoft Lync 2010 to locate mobility services.
+Before mobile devices running Lync 2010 can take advantage of automatic discovery, you need to modify certificate subject alternative name lists on any Director and Front End Server running the Autodiscover Service.
 In addition, it may be necessary to modify the subject alternative name lists on certificates used for external web service publishing rules on reverse proxies.

 For details about the subject alternative name entries that are required for Directors, Front End Servers, and reverse proxies, see Technical Requirements for Mobility in Planning for Mobility.

 The decision about using subject alternative name lists on reverse proxies is based on whether you publish the Autodiscover Service on port 80 or on port 443: